mledoze/countries/README.md

  - region
  - subregion

 Multiple values are separated by a comma.
-I use [Mr. Data Converter] [1] to generate the JSON and XML; the CSV is done by hand.

 I will add the following data:
- - the country capital city
  - the country official language(s)

 ## Sources